juice-shop/multi-juicer/readme.md

 ## FAQ

-### How much resources will the cluster require?
+### How much compute resources will the cluster require?

 To be on the safe side calculate with:

-- _1GB memory overhead_, for the balancer, redis & co
+- _1GB memory & 1CPU overhead_, for the balancer, redis & co
-- _250MB \* number of participants_, for the individual JuiceShop Instances
+- _200MB & 0.2CPU \* number of participants_, for the individual JuiceShop Instances

+The numbers above reflect the default resource limits.
+These can be tweaked, see: [Customizing the Setup](#customizing-the-setup)

 ### How many users can JuicyCTF handle?